MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/how-to/build-view-in-3d-apps.md

 search.app:
   - PowerApps
 ---
-# Build mobile apps with View in 3D & Mixed Reality components
+# Create apps with View in 3D and mixed reality components

-You can use the **View in MR** component in your app to let users see how a particular item might fit within a specified space.
+You can use the View in MR** component in your app to let users see how a particular item might fit within a specified space.

 The component creates a button in your app.
 When app users click the button, it overlays a selected 3D model (in the .glb file format) or image (in .jpg or .png file formats) onto the live camera feed of the device.